 Annual Improvements to Australian Accounting Standards 2012-2014 Cycle (issued January 2015) - Effective for periods beginning on or after 1 January 2016.
 These amendments are applicable to annual periods beginning on or after 1 January 2016.
 The changes affect two standards as follows: AASB 5 Non-current Assets Held for Sale and Discontinued Operations.
 The update clarifies that if assets/disposal groups are reclassified from being held for sale to being held for distribution to owner or vice versa, this is considered to be a continuation of the original plan for disposal.
-It also clarifies that if assets cease to be held for distribution to owners, the usual AASB 5 requirements for assets that cease to be held for sale will apply.
+It also clarifies that if assets that cease to be held for sale will apply.
 The update also affects AASB 119: Employee benefits by clarifying that high quality corporate bonds or national government bonds used to determine the discount rate for long service leave and defined benefit liabilities must be denominated in the same currency as the benefits that will be paid to the employee.